inezpereira/spmStructsAndObjects/README.md

-# Analysis of DCM struc in SPM
+# Analysis of the DCM struc in SPM
 A community-fed documentation for the DCM structs available on SPM12.
 It's still a work in progress and heavily biased torwards the types of models I am dealing with presently, so contributions are very welcome.